Facts about the animal kingdom

 • Red velvet whale fish (Barbourisia rufa).

-• Crop fish (S.accopharynx lavenbergi).
+• Crop fish (Saccopharynx lavenbergi).

+These species, each with their own unique adaptations, contribute to the rich diversity of life in the abyssal zone.
 Want to learn more?
 Watch this Youtube video by the Scientific Magazine about the abyssal Anglerfish.

 If you want to read similar articles to What Are Abyssal Fish?, we recommend you visit our Facts about the animal kingdom category.